- Stiff Joints and Muscles

 As you age, your joints may get stiff, and your muscles may weaken.
-This can make it harder to turn your head to look back, turn the steering wheel quickly, or brake safely.
+Arthritis, which is common among older adults, might impact your ability to drive.
+These changes can make it harder to turn your head to look back, turn the steering wheel quickly, or brake safely.

-- See your doctor if you think that pain or stiffness gets in the way of your driving.
+- See your doctor if pain, stiffness, or arthritis seem to get in the way of your driving.